libxengine/XEngine_Storage/README.en.md

 ## Introduction
 c c++ 存储服务 c c++ 文件存储服务
 c c++ file storage service
+This is an api gateway for uploading and downloading.
+The service is for users who have business needs for upload and download services (such as developers who need to upload and download servers).

 ## Software feature
 The purpose of development and implementation based on libXEngine is a cross-platform network storage service